-Women, who are low-responders to ovarian stimulation protocols that involve use of GnRH agonist or are in risk of developing Ovarian Hyperstimulation Syndrome (OHSS), such as women with Polycystic Ovarian Syndrome (PCOS), may receive better stimulation if an antagonist is used instead.
+Women, who are low-responders to ovarian stimulation protocols that involve the use of GnRH agonists or are at risk of developing Ovarian Hyperstimulation Syndrome (OHSS), such as women with Polycystic Ovarian Syndrome (PCOS), may receive better stimulation if an antagonist is used instead.
 In some cases, pre-treatment with oral contraceptives may be necessary.

 Elonva (Corifollitropin alfa)